 - Beans and legumes: Black beans have tons of nutrients.
 Chickpeas are amazing, too.
 I’ve got hummus recipes using both!

 - Whole grains: Quinoa is so good for you and versatile, too.
 You can have it for breakfast, lunch or dinner!
-If you want the scoop on the healthiest bread to buy, look here.
+If you want the scoop on the healthiest bread to buy (think oat and whole-wheat) next time you feel like a tasty sandwich, look here.

 How Do You Plan Groceries For A Week?